aasemfituri/sp21-cse110-lab4/part1/part1.md

 ## Part 1a
 1. Line 9 prints "values added: 20"
 2. Line 13 prints "final result: 20"
-3. Line 9 prints "values added: 20"
+3. Line 9 prints "values added: 20" (assuming that line 13 would not give us an error)
 4. Line 13 returns an error because we declared result using the "let" keyword and tried using the variable result outside of its scope (i.e outside of the if statement it was declared in)
 5. The code returns an error because we cannot change "result" to num1 + num2 after it was initialize to 0.
 6. Line 13 would also return an error because we used "const" to declare result and therefore we cannot access it outside of its scope.